kshen3778/seqenv/README.md

     $ make

 ##### Step 7: Get a local copy of the NT database
 You can choose the database you want to BLAST against.
-By default we will search against `nt`.
+By default we will search against `nt.
 So check your `~/.ncbirc` file for the adequate references.